rossfletcher19/restaurantAPI2.0/readme.md

 ## Description

-_{A publicly available web-based API that returns data about Restaurants}_
+_A publicly available web-based API that returns data about Restaurants_

 ## Setup/Installation Requirements